 The classical snail lemma of Douady and Sullivan (see \cite[Expos\'e VIII, Proposition 2, p.
-60]{DH84} or \cite[Lemma 16.2]{Mi}) shows that the limiting fixed point of $f$ is either repelling or parabolic with multiplier $1$, and the proof is complete. \end{proof} {\begin{remark} In fact, the above claim follows already from~\cite[Theorems~B.1 and~B.2]{Re08}.
+60]{DH84} or \cite[Lemma 16.2]{Mi}) shows that the limit point of $\gamma$ is either repelling or parabolic with multiplier $1$, and the proof is complete. \end{proof} \begin{remark} In fact, the above claim follows already from~\cite[Theorems~B.1 and~B.2]{Re08}.
 Here Theorem~B.1 is a hyperbolic expansion argument going back to the proof by Douady and Hubbard~\cite[Expos\'e VIII]{DH84} of the first half of the landing theorem for polynomials.
 On the other hand, the proof of \cite[Theorem~B.2]{Re08}, which shows that $\gamma(t)$ cannot converge to infinity as $t\to-\infty$, used the notion of ``extendability'', which was developed for more general purposes in \cite{Re08}.
-For the reader's convenience, we gave the complete and much simpler proof above, in the spirit of Deniz~\cite{De}. \end{remark}}
+For the reader's convenience, we gave the complete and much simpler proof above, in the spirit of Deniz~\cite{De}. \end{remark}

-{It is possible that the landing point in Theorem~\ref{thm:landingperiodic} is also the landing point of other dreadlocks.
+{It is possible that the landing point in Theorem~\ref{thm:landingperiodic} is also the landing point of other filaments.
 However, as we now observe, there can only be finitely many of these, and they all need to be periodic.
 The idea of the proof is very similar to the polynomial case \cite[Lemma~18.12]{Mi}, but we need to take into account the non-compactness of the space of addresses.
-Compare also~\cite[Lemma~3.2]{expcombinatorics} for the case of exponential maps.} \begin{lem} Let $f$ be a transcendental entire function with bounded postsingular set, and let $z$ be the landing point of a dreadlock with periodic address.
-Then the number of bounded-address dreadlocks landing at $z$ is finite, and their addresses are all periodic of the same period. \end{lem} \begin{proof} {Let $\s^0$ be the address of the periodic dreadlock landing at $z$; we may assume that its period $p$ is minimal with this property.
-Passing to an iterate, we may then assume that $p=1$.
+Compare also~\cite[Lemma~3.2]{expcombinatorics} for the case of exponential maps.} \begin{lem} Let $f$ be a transcendental entire function with bounded postsingular set, and let $z$ be the landing point of a filament with periodic address.
+Then the number of bounded-address filaments landing at $z$ is finite, and their addresses are all periodic of the same period. \end{lem} \begin{proof} Let $\s^0$ be the address of the periodic filament landing at $z$; we may assume that its period $p$ is minimal with this property.
+Replacing $f$ by $f^p$, we may then assume that $p=1$.
 Let $\mathcal{S}_z$ be the set of bounded external addresses $\s$ for which $G_{\s}$ lands at $z$.

 \begin{claim} There is a finite collection $\FF$ of fundamental domains with the following property.
 Every address $\s\in\mathcal{S}_z$ contains some element of $\FF$ infinitely many times. \end{claim} \begin{subproof} Let $\FF$ consist of all fundamental domains $F$ such that either $\overline{D}\cap \overline{F}\neq\emptyset$, or $z\in F$.
 Clearly $\FF$ is finite.
 Suppose that $\s = F_0 F_1 F_2 \dots$ is such that $F_n\notin \overline{F}$ for $n\geq n_0$.
 Then $\sigma^{n_0}(\s)$ is of disjoint type, and $z\notin F_{n_0} \supset f^{n_0}(\overline{G_{\s}})$.
 In particular, $\s$ does not land at $z$.